The Alternative’s Favorite Horror Films

 J.J.
 Abrams followed up to the shakey camera P.O.V. monster-flick, Cloverfield with a sequel that is far from the original.
-The film keeps you on the edge of your seat with suspense.
+The film keeps you on the edge of your seat with suspense and occasionally disgust.
 The film follows a young woman, played by Mary Elizabeth Winstead, after a car crash that leaves her kidnapped (or saved?) by a man named Howard, played by John Goodman.
 Howard claims there has been an alien invasion and they need to stay in his bunker, but he seems a little too comfortable with the situation.

 The writing is superb, swinging the audience from feeling safe to the verge of extreme danger.
 The entire film feels as if you don’t know what will happen next, hacking into those spaces when the audience and the characters feel vulnerable and tearing that all down.
 Abrams does an excellent job at maneuvering the camera to assert the character’s power or lack there-of.
 Overall, 10 Cloverfield Lane is a ball of terror and suspense.
 A good watch for those who aren’t a fan of jump-scares but also want to be shaken to the core. – Sarah